-Bridie is an Associate in the Tax & Trusts and Wills & Estates teams.
+Bridie is a Senior Associate in the Tax & Trusts and Wills & Estates teams.

 She provides guidance on estate planning to mitigate unnecessary tax charges.
 Her work includes the preparation of wills and lasting powers of attorney and she deals with probate and estate administration following death.
 For property co-owners who wish to clarify their ownership rights, she creates declarations of trust.